heutelbeck/sapl-python/sapl_flask/README.md

 The class `ConstraintHandlerService` handles any Constraints and contains a singleton(constraint_handler_service), which is created when the file is loaded.
-All `ConstraintHandlerProvider` registered at this singleton are taken into account, when a Decision containing Constraints is checked, if the Constraints can be handled.
+All `ConstraintHandlerProvider` registered at this singleton are taken into account, when the Constraints of a Decision are checked, if they can be handled.

 The ConstraintHandlerService has methods to register single ConstraintHandlerProvider, or lists of ConstraintHandlerProvider for each of the 4 types of ConstraintHandlerProvider.